citp/privacy-policy-historical/g/go/gol/gold.org.md

-> *The following text is extracted and transformed from the gold.org privacy policy that was archived on 2018-09-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180929221618id_/https%3A//www.gold.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gold.org privacy policy that was archived on 2019-03-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190331091610id_/https%3A//www.gold.org/privacy) for the most accurate reproduction.*

 # Privacy Policy | World Gold Council

 The World Gold Council ("WGC") recognises the importance of protecting the privacy of all information provided by visitors of this website.
 We have created the following policy guidelines to let you know how we collect and use your personal information.

-### Information collected by the WGC
+**Information collected by the WGC**

 The WGC collects information about visitors:

   * During their registration for this website: name, address and email address;
-  * Their participation in  contests and polls;
+  * Their participation in contests, polls, downloading research, use of tools including portfolio modelling and valuation simulators and downloading website materials;
   * Through the use of cookies.
 When visitors request pages from our server, our web server automatically collects some information about the visitors, including their IP addresses.
 These addresses are used by computers on the network to send the requested pages to visitors Please also see our [cookie policy](https://web.archive.org/cookies).